5Sigma/celerity-example-chat/README.md

 # Running this example:

-1. Clone the repository with `git clone https://github.com/5Sigma/celerity-example-chat.git`
+1. Get the code using go get: `go get github.com/5Sigma/celerity-example-chat`
-3. Install dependencies using Dep: `dep ensure` (if you dont have GoDep installed see https://github.com/golang/dep)
+2. CD to the project folder `cd $GOPATH/src/github.com/5Sigma/celerity-example-chat`
-2. Run the main server `go run main.go`
+3. Run the main server `go run main.go`
-3. Direct a browser to the application running at: http://localhost:5050/
+4. Direct a browser to the application running at: http://localhost:5050/